 This Summer I am in the Adirondacks participating in Trifecta Editions Hibernaculum Residency.
-As the artist-in-residence I am creating several site-specific landscape installations on Trifecta Editions' 50-acre site outside of Ticonderoga, New York.
-These installation will include select work from the Landscape-Proposal Per Day project as well as other regional landscape ecology-inspired installations.
-The year long residency will also include the creation of a print series related to the major installations.
-An interdiscplinary exhibition featuring the print series, multi-media drawings and select landscape installations adapted to the gallery environment is scheduled for Spring 2015.
+As the 2014 artist-in-residence I am creating several site-specific landscape installations on Trifecta Editions' 30-acre site outside of Ticonderoga, New York.
+These installation will include select work from the Landscape-Proposal Per Day project as well as other woodland ecology-inspired installations.
+The year-long residency will also include the creation of a print series related to the major installations.
+Both the print series and the installations will continue my exploration of alternative approaches to communicating past, present and future North American landscape issues.
+An interdisciplinary exhibition featuring the print series, multi-media drawings and select landscape installations adapted to the gallery environment is scheduled for Spring 2015.

 Read more about the Trifecta Editions residency here.